 - digestive tract benefits

-- optimizes balance of bacteria in digestive tract
+- optimizes the balance of bacteria in the digestive tract

 - high in vitamin C and fiber

 - low-calorie – only 45 calories per cup